 - Room service

-- Wander around Paraty: this quaint colonial town was built up during the 17th century as a shipping point for the gold mined in Minas Gerais, and is amazingly unspoilt.
-Its colonial architecture, emblematic of the 17th-century gold rush, is wonderful, hence Parati's listing as a UNESCO site.
-Meander through the cobbled streets and you'll find pretty coloured houses, art galleries, artisan shops and quirky cafes.
+- Wander around the cobbled streets of UNESCO-listed Paraty.
+Its colonial architecture, emblematic of the 17th-century gold rush, is wonderful.
+You'll find pretty coloured houses, art galleries, artisan shops and quirky cafes.
 Street music and artists will keep you entertained; linger over a coffee and people-watch

-- Visit the 4 churches.
-Capela de Santa Rita was built in 1722 and was used by white nobility and freemen; the rustic Igreja de Nossa Senhora was used by the African slaves; Capela de Nossa Senhora das Dores acted as the church for rich nobility; and Igreja Matriz Nossa Senhora do Remédios, the largest church, was funded by a local woman but never finished
+- Visit Paraty’s 4 churches.
+Capela de Santa Rita (built 1722) was used by white nobility and freemen; the rustic Igreja de Nossa Senhora was used by African slaves; Capela de Nossa Senhora das Dores acted as the church for rich nobility; and Igreja Matriz Nossa Senhora do Remédios, the largest church, was funded by a local woman but never finished

 - Hit the beaches - regular boats go from the nearby port.
-Meio and Trinidade are postcard perfect; Fora is a hub of activity, lined with bars and restauants; and Cachadaço's rock formations form a vast pool of water in which you can swim with the fish - a natural aquarium!
+Meio and Trinidade are postcard perfect; Fora is a hub of bars and restaurants; Cachadaço's rock formations form a vast pool of water in which you can swim with the fish - a natural aquarium!